 The excitement of being called for an interview can fizzle away in an instant if it doesn’t go well.
 No one expects all the questions they are asked to be easy to answer, but they don’t expect them to be inappropriate either.
-This is, however, not an unusual situation to find yourself in: one in four UK professionals say they have been discriminated against in an interview.
+This is, however, not an unusual situation to find yourself in.
 So how should you handle questions that leave you squirming in your seat?

 It’s important to make sure that any boorishness doesn’t throw you, according to Rachel Redshaw, founder and director of Future Potential in Newcastle-upon-Tyne.
 “I recommend remaining professional and polite,” she said.
 “Even in such circumstances, you can showcase your talents and fit for the role without feeling compelled to answer irrelevant questions.”